 1Source: Equifax http://blog.equifax.com/credit/can-one-late-payment-affect-my-credit-score/

 If you have a balance on your credit card and make only the minimum monthly payment, you'll face the mistake of mounting interest fees.
-For example, say you use your credit card to buy a new computer for $1,000, and then only make minimum payments.
-On a card with a 15.8% percent APR2, it could take you more than five years and over $350 in interest alone—if you don't charge anything else along the way—to get the balance back to zero.
+For example, if you use your credit card to buy a new computer for $1,000, and then only make minimum payments on a card with a 15.8% percent APR2, it could take you more than five years and over $350 in interest alone—if you don't charge anything else along the way—to get the balance back to zero.
 Learn how to save by paying more than minimum.

 American credit card owners hold an average of 3.7 credit cards, according to a recent Gallup poll.
 If you're working to pay down balances on multiple cards, you might be tempted to close the first account you pay off completely.
 But think that decision through carefully: One of the factors your credit score takes into account is the length of your credit history.
 So it's especially important to maintain a credit card you've held for a long time.